jbellsey/redux-model-utils/README.md

 module.exports = reduxUtils.modelBuilder(model);
 ```

-You must provide a **name** for your model, which must be globally unique, but
+You must provide a `name` for your model, which must be globally unique, but
 not necessarily sluggish.
 (I.e., it can have mixed case and/or punctuation.)

-You must have a **reducer** property, which points to your reducer function.
+You must have a `reducer` property, which points to your reducer function.
-There is nothing magic about its signature; just build a normal reducer.
+There is nothing special about its signature; just build a normal reducer.
 See the
 full example below.

-You must provide a list of **accessors**.
+You must provide a list of `accessors`.
 These are strings, described in the next
 section.
 One accessor is needed for each property that needs to be changed (in your
 reducer) or observed (in your view).

-You should (but do not need to) provide a list of **actions**.
+You should (but do not need to) provide a list of `actions`.
 These are the publicly
 available actions for interacting with your model.

 You can optionally pass in some **magic triggers**.
 At present, there is only one:
-a boolean called **waitable**.
+a boolean called `waitable`.
 If you set it to true, your model will be modified
 to provide two new actions (`wait()` and `stopWaiting()`) and an observable
 property (`waiting`).
 Usage is shown in the full example below.